 - Receive feedback at important startup milestones

-- 15 Fellows will receive a stipend of $500 CAD
+- Up to 60 Fellows will be selected in the final phase to receive a stipend of $500 CAD

 We believe we do our best work when we tackle problems from diverse perspectives.

 We are committed to eliminating barriers to entrepreneurship and making the program inclusive to as many people as possible.
 We are constantly iterating and improving the courses in response to user needs.